elesiuta/picosnitch/docs/index.md

 - install `python-setuptools`
 - install picosnitch with `python setup.py install --user`
 - see other options with `python setup.py [build|install] --help`
+- you can also run the script `picosnitch.py` directly